 Africa Safari Wildlife

-First of all it is safe and stable, and English is commonly spoken.
-Most people you will meet along the way are almost unbelievably friendly, and for a relatively small country there is a surprising number of different landscapes to explore.
-Safari parks are available in all shapes and sizes, and in recent years they have (finally) been managed very professionally.
+Malawi, first of all, is safe and stable, and English is commonly spoken.
+Many people you’ll meet along the way are almost unbelievably friendly and invested, and for a relatively small country there are incredibly diverse landscapes to explore.
+Safari parks are available in all shapes and sizes, and in recent years they’ve (finally) been managed professionally.
 And then of course there is the lake.
 Lake Malawi is incomparable to any other location on the planet, and raises the whole country from a fun destination to a completely unique experience.
 Time to go and take a look for yourself I say.
-To visit these five highlights, for example.
+To visit these six magnificent highlights, for example.

 wat te doen in Malawi: Cichliden in Lake Malawi